jorenham/Lmo/docs/contributing.md

 ```bash
 poetry run mkdocs serve
 ```

+This will make the site available at `http://127.0.0.1:8000/`.
+It automatically reloads when changes are made to the source code or the documentation.

 But don't worry about building the docs, or bumping the version;
 Lmo's personal assistant will do that on release.